-As it is commonly known, two crucial qualities which good assessment tools must have are reliability and validity.
-Therefore, the aim of the DBE is to ensure a high level reliability and validity in the assessment processes.
+As it is commonly known, two crucial qualities that good assessment tools must have are reliability and validity.
+Therefore, the aim of the DBE is to ensure high-level reliability and validity in the assessment processes.

 3.1.2.1.1.
 RELIABILITY